 North West Ridge only.
 This makes a great option for 2 friends booking together.

-- Minimum experience level similar to the completion of our Technical Mountaineering Course (TMC), plus other alpine ascents
+Minimum experience level similar to the completion of our Technical Mountaineering Course (TMC)

 Note: we do not put individuals together to create parties of 2.
 You must book together as a party of 2 climbers.